Roses as Houseplants – Grow Roses Indoors

 However, they will not tolerate cold drafts.
 So you need to plan their location away from air conditioner ducts and doors that open frequently.

-Even with perfect indoor temperatures, your roses might develop problems if your home is especially dry.
+Even with perfect indoor temperatures, your roses might need help if your home is arid.
 To increase the humidity, set the pot on a humidity tray.
 This is just a tray covered with pebbles and containing water.
 The pebbles prevent the pot from pulling in too much water and also prevent clogging of the drain holes.
 This passive humidity boost works day and night to keep your roses happy.

 Water and Feeding